bpesquet/artificial_metacognition/notes/confidence/README.md

 After a decision, the subject is asked to evaluate its correctness, using a dedicated scale.

-Simple and frequently used, this method has several drawbacks: intersubject variability regarding bias and scale usage, and possible confusions between type 1 and type 2 judgments [[]](../../references/README.md#confidence).
+Simple and frequently used, this method has several drawbacks: intersubject variability regarding bias and scale usage, and possible confusions between type 1 and type 2 judgments [[Mamassian, 2020]](../../references/confidence/Mamassian2020.md).

 #### Post-decision wagering

 After a decision, subjects are asked to gamble on whether their response was correct.
-If the decision is correct, the wager amount is kept {cite}`flemingNeuralBasisMetacognitive2012`.
+If the decision is correct, the wager amount is kept [[Fleming and Dolan, 2012]](../../references/confidence/Fleming2012.md).

 The amount of the bet is assumed to reflect a subject’s confidence in his or her decision.